mcanthony/tonic-image-builder/docs/api/CanvasOffscreenBuffer.md

 # CanvasOffscreenBuffer #

-This class definition let you create an off-screen canvas to do image manipulation.
+This class definition lets you create an off-screen canvas to do image manipulation.

 ## constructor(width, height)